 The 24-month option begins with Fundamentals of Art and Design, Digital Painting, and Digital 2D Animation, then progresses to Visual Effects.
 Four specializations are offered including Modeling & Texturing, Lighting & Shading, Character Animation, and Visual Effects.
 Students will also learn how Augmented and Virtual Reality works, and all students will leave ZICA with a polished portfolio of their work.
 Graduates move on to positions such as Animator, Character Rigger, FX/Simulation Artist, Render Wrangler, VFX Artist, Modeling Artist, Compositor, Rotomation Artist, Lighting Artist, Texturing Artist, and many others.

-Established in 2008, Anomalie offers professional training in animation in a unique environment.
+Established in 2008, Anomalia offers professional training in animation in a unique environment.
 Programs are held at the European Training Center, which is part of the “renowned” Renaissance castle complex and old brewery house.
-The school says that Anomalie “does not feel like a school, which is what we wanted.”
+The school says that Anomalia “does not feel like a school, which is what we wanted.”
 Aspiring animators have their choice of programs or labs including 3D Graphics, 3D Animation, Concept Art Lab, Character Design Lab, and the Story Lab.
 Students will work solo and/or with mentors and peers to create a series of animated projects.
-Graduates of the programs at Anomalie are prepared to pursue positions in animation, gaming, and VFX.
+Graduates of the programs at Anomalia are prepared to pursue positions in animation, gaming, and VFX.
 Many have landed positions at top studios such as PIXAR, Valve, Aardman Animations, Blue Sky Studios, and many others.

 North Metropolitan TAFE was established in 1900 as Perth Technical College.
 The school offers more than 350 programs to 30,000 students across 10 campuses in the greater north and northeastern metropolitan regions of Perth.
 Programs for aspiring animators include Advanced Diplomas in Animation or Animation & Visualization and a Diploma or Certificate IV in Animation & Visualization, Animation & Games Design, Screen and Media (Animation and Game Art), or Digital Art and Animation.
 Diploma programs take one year to complete and Certificate programs take just six months to complete.
 All students have access to state-of-the-art production facilities, internship opportunities, and study abroad experiences.